-I am Tracy Wells, a couture milliner based in the lovely market town of Ulverston on the outskirts of the Lake District U.K. I design make bespoke hats and fascinators using traditional millinery techniques.
+Tracy Wells, is a couture milliner based in the lovely market town of Ulverston on the outskirts of the Lake District U.K. I design make bespoke hats and fascinators using traditional millinery techniques.

-I have been practising millinery for eight years since I put myself back into college to gain my City and Guilds Couture qualification.
-I have always had my own thoughts on how hats should be constructed, and I now have the opportunity actually to create them.
-Initially working out of the corner of my hairdressing business, I now have my own shop and workshop dedicated to millinery.
+She has been practising millinery for eight years since putting herself back into college to gain a City and Guilds Couture qualification.
+Tracy has always had thoughts on how hats should be constructed, and now has the opportunity actually to create them.
+Initially working out of the corner of a hairdressing business, Tracy has a shop and workshop dedicated to millinery.